Extramammary Paget's disease (EMPD)

 EMPD Photos

-Extramammary Paget’s disease (EMPD) can vary in its appearance and location.
+Extramammary Paget’s disease (EMPD) can vary in both appearance and location, but only a biopsy can confirm an EMPD diagnosis.
 View EMPD Photos →